 2. Ensure the right technology is in place

 If notetaking is a significant disruption to the session, it will hinder outcomes.
 Collaborative documentation should only be attempted if it is fast and efficient.
 The good news is many technology solutions provide features that make this possible.
-Providers should be especially interested in EHR features like drop-down selection, integrated measures, and auto narrative generation, all of which help to create seamless fusion between documentation and clinical care.
+Providers should be especially interested in EHR features like drop-down selection, integrated measures, and auto narrative generation, all of which help to create a seamless fusion between documentation and clinical care.

 3. Use appropriate scripting

 Collaborative documentation is a departure from existing healthcare paradigms for the patient as well—not just the practice.
 Setting the right tone for collaboration is key, as the patient might not be familiar with the concept.
-When working through a session, it’s important to emphasize ownership: your notes, your progress, your treatment plan, etc. Focus on how patient feedback contributes to the development and maintenance of treatment goals, because it does!
+When working through a session, it’s important to emphasize ownership: your notes, your progress, your treatment plan, etc. Focus on how patient feedback contributes to the development and maintenance of treatment goals because it does!

 4. Create an employee pilot program

 A pilot program is useful in determining the value of collaborative documentation to the practice before making a full-on commitment to it.
 It is, after all, a decision that shouldn’t be made lightly.
 Select some key staff to spearhead the effort.
 Carefully assess success metrics over time, including time saved, outcomes improved, trust built between provider and patient, processes streamlined, etc. It’s entirely possible that the practice won’t be satisfied with the results, which is totally fine; collaborative documentation is not going to work for every practice.

 5. Do what you can